iuf-duesseldorf/fritsche-lab-CRStats/README.md

 # CRStats - Concentration-Response Statistics

+A R package for concentration-response analysis automation for in vitro test systems optimized for multi-well plate experiments based on drc.

 ### Package Ecosystem

 **CRStats** builds upon the following packages not developed by members of the **CRStats** team: